-An Australian university student I was helping emailed, "I've now learned that my university tutor has not taught me everything I need to know!"

-This was after I had told the student about pasture analysing, and he found that his tutor knew nothing about it!
+An Australian university student I was helping emailed, "I've now learned that my university education had not taught me everything I needed to know!"
+This was after I told him about pasture analysing, and his tutor knew nothing about it!

-The problem with most universities is that the tutors were taught by tutors, etc., and had never farmed.
+The problem with most universities is that the tutors were taught by tutors, etc., and never farmed.

 These cows were on a Ruakura farm in March 1988.
-On the same day ours, two km away, was green with 20 cm tall clover based pasture.
-Their low heads show they are deficient in selenium and unwell, simply because Ruakura didn't, and worst of all still doesn't in 2014, believe in analysing leaves, or in liming correctly.
+Their low heads show they are deficient in selenium and unwell, simply because Ruakura didn't, and worst of all still don't (2010) believe in analysing pasture minerals, or in liming correctly.
 Their ex top soil scientist wrote than none of New Zealand needs lime, so Ruakura got none for decades until I persuaded the manager of one of their farms to lime one paddock.
 A year later he did them all, but without serpentine and boron and trace elements, so achieved less than half the benefit.

-Our second farm of well consolidated peat had not been limed sufficiently by the two previous owners both of whom went broke, so we had to catch up by chisel ploughing in 8 tonnes per hectare after their maize (see Forage Crops), before we sowed pastures.
+Our second farm had not been limed sufficiently by the two previous two owners who applied none and went broke, so we had to catch up by chisel ploughing in about 8,000 kg per hectare after maize, before resowing it to pasture.
+On the same day ours was green with 20 cm tall pasture.